 Behavior

 I find the bearcat much cuter than the olinguito.
-In fact, every time tourists visit the Palawan Wildlife Rescue and Conservation Center (PWRCC), where several of them keep the bearcats in captivity, they love to have the tamed bearcat on their shoulders for a quick shot.
+In fact, tourists love to have the tamed bearcat on their shoulders for a quick shot every time they visit the Palawan Wildlife Rescue and Conservation Center (PWRCC) where several of them are kept in captivity.
 Placing the bearcat on one’s shoulders, however, is a dangerous practice because the bearcat can rip flesh easily, just like a bear.

 More than a decade ago, I saw someone made the mistake of handling it when it was already big and got slashed by its razor-sharp claws.
 It is docile when tamed, but accidents happen.